oracle-quickstart/oci-aviatrix/README.md

 ## Aviatrix Controller

 Detailed instructions for deploying Aviatrix Controller on Oracle Cloud Infrastructure can be found in the [Controller](./controller/README.md) space.

+## Terraform Version

+master branch is for Terraform v0.12+

+v0.11  branch is for Terraform v0.11+